jitpack/jitpack.io/BUILDING.md

     gradle install
 ```

 to install the jar and pom file in it's local maven repository.
 With maven-publishing plugin it will run `gradle publishToMavenLocal`.
+If your projects uses the gradle wrapper JitPack will run ./gradlew.

 ### Example projects